IUREDCap/redcap-etl/docs/InstallationGuide.md

 * PHP 5.6+ or 7+, with:
     * curl extension
     * openssl extension
-* Subversion or Git, for retrieving the RDCap ETL code
+* Subversion or Git, for retrieving the REDCap ETL code
 * MySQL (if you want to store the extracted data in a database)
 * Apache web server (if you want to allow REDCap data entry triggers for starting the ETL process)
 * E-mail server (if you want to support e-mail error notifications)